buenoalvezm/Human-blood-atlas/README.md

 - **Stability of the plasma proteome across human lifespan**: the most pronounced changes in protein levels occurred during puberty and the transition to adulthood, while the adult plasma proteome remained remarkably stable over time.
 - **Age and disease correlations**: strong correlations were found between protein levels and chronological age, but the presence of disease emerged as the main contributor to variation in protein profiles.
 - **Biological age prediction**: machine learning models trained on plasma protein profiles accurately predicted biological age, highlighting proteins with potential relevance for aging and age-related diseases.
-- **Insights from a pan-disease perspective**: By integrating differential abundance and machine learning analyses across 59 diseases, we identified proteins with distinct disease-specific profiles as well as those consistently elevated across multiple disease categories, such as cancer and autoimmune disorders.
+- **Insights from a pan-disease perspective**: by integrating differential abundance and machine learning analyses across 59 diseases, we identified proteins with distinct disease-specific profiles as well as those consistently elevated across multiple disease categories, such as cancer and autoimmune disorders.
 This pan-disease approach enabled us to distinguish proteins with potential diagnostic relevance from those involved in broader systemic responses, such as inflammation.

 ## Usage